LambdaTest/documentation/docs/local-testing-for-windows.md

 ## Configuring SSH connection with LambdaTest Tunnel
 * * *
-**Step 1**: Click the button **“Configure Tunnel”**.
-Download the binary zip file by clicking the **“Download Link”**.
+**Step 1**: Click the button **"Configure Tunnel"**.
+Download the binary zip file by clicking the **"Download Link"**.
 Also, hit the ‘Copy’ button in the form that opens up to copy the complete string to your system’s clipboard.

 <img loading="lazy" src={require('../assets/images/local-testing-for-windows/For-windows-1.webp').default} alt="Image"  className="doc_img"/>